 Triglycerides are the main constituent of body fat in humans.
 Hypertriglyceridemia refers to a condition in which patients have high levels of triglycerides in the bloodstream.
-It is estimated that over 70 million adults in the United States have elevated triglyceride levels ( $TG \ge 150 \text{ mg/dL}$ ), approximately 40 million adults in the United States have high triglyceride levels ( $TG \ge 200 \text{ mg/dL}$ ), and approximately 4.0 million people in the United States have severely high triglyceride levels ( $TG \ge 500 \text{ mg/dL}$ ), commonly known as very high triglyceride levels.
+It is estimated that over 70 million adults in the United States have elevated triglyceride levels (TG 3150 mg/dL), approximately 40 million adults in the United States have high triglyceride levels (TG 3200 mg/dL), and approximately 4.0 million people in the United States have severely high triglyceride levels (TG 3500 mg/dL), commonly known as very high triglyceride levels.
 Many patients with high triglyceride levels also have diabetes and other lipid level abnormalities such as high cholesterol.
 The patient condition of having more than one lipid level abnormality is referred to as mixed dyslipidemia.
 According to The American Heart Association Scientific Statement on Triglycerides and Cardiovascular Disease (2011), triglycerides provide important information as a marker associated with the risk for heart disease and stroke, especially when an individual also has low high-density lipoprotein cholesterol, or HDL-C (often referred to as "good" cholesterol), and elevated levels of LDL-C (often referred to as "bad" cholesterol).
 Guidelines for the management of very high triglyceride levels suggest that reducing triglyceride levels is the primary goal in patients to reduce the risk of acute pancreatitis.
 The effect of Vascepa on cardiovascular mortality and morbidity, or the risk for pancreatitis, in patients with hypertriglyceridemia has not been determined.

 We are currently focused on completing the ongoing REDUCE-IT (Reduction of Cardiovascular Events with EPA-Intervention Trial) cardiovascular outcomes study of Vascepa, which we started in December 2011.
 REDUCE-IT, a multinational, prospective, randomized, double-blind, placebo-controlled study, is the first prospective cardiovascular outcomes study of any drug in a population of patients who, despite stable statin therapy, have elevated triglyceride levels.
 Based on the results of REDUCE-IT, we plan to seek additional indicated uses for Vascepa.
-In REDUCE-IT, cardiovascular event rates for patients on stable statin therapy plus four grams per day of Vascepa will be compared to cardiovascular event rates for patients on stable statin therapy plus placebo.
-In March 2016, we announced the REDUCE-IT enrollment target of approximately 8,000 patients was reached and we have since begun to wind down patient enrollment on a country-by-country basis.
+In REDUCE-IT, cardiovascular event rates for patients on stable statin therapy plus 4 grams per day of Vascepa will be compared to cardiovascular event rates for patients on stable statin therapy plus placebo.
+In 2016, we completed patient enrollment and randomization of 8,175 individual patients into the REDUCE-IT study, exceeding the 8,000 patients targeted for the trial.